DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_pvoptairfoil.md

 ## Load the case and plugin

-To run a GUI-based optimization case, first download the pvOptGUI tutorial from [here](https://github.com/DAFoam/pvOptGUI_tutorials/tree/main/NACA0012)
+To run a GUI-based optimization case, first download the [pvOptGUI tutorial](https://github.com/DAFoam/pvOptGUI_tutorials/archive/refs/heads/main.zip) and extract it.

 Then, open ParaView following the instructions mentioned on [this page](mydoc_gui_overview.html).